-This is the second of three lessons about Group Discussions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Group Discussions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the key skills that make for effective group discussions

 – Provide example strategies for body language, delivery, discussion language, interaction and preparation